shenmareparas/VIT_Bhopal_Mess/README.md

 ## Privacy Policy
 https://www.termsfeed.com/live/f3a9fb52-9e8b-45e3-a0a4-16901f7da9c4

-## Enjoy using VIT Mess App!
+## Enjoy using VIT Mess App!📱
-Thank you for using the VIT Mess app!
-J hope you find it helpful in determining the correct food item available at the mess.
-Enjoy your meal!
+We hope you find it helpful in determining the correct food item available at the mess.
+Enjoy your meal! 🍽️